mmahdavian/STPOTR/README.md

 # STPOTR
 This is a repository for the paper "STPOTR: Simultaneous Human Trajectory and Pose Prediction Using a Non-Autoregressive Transformer for Robot Following Ahead".
-It includes the codes for Simultaneous Human Trajectory and Pose Prediction.
+It includes the codes for Simultaneous Human Trajectory and Pose Prediction training and testing.

 ![alt text](images/my_model.png)